 - Sweet Potatoes.
 Sweet potatoes give these brownies a moist, chewy texture and don’t take away from any of the chocolatey goodness (as Sweet Potato Cookies also proves).

 - White Whole Wheat Flour.
 I love using white whole wheat flour in baked goods.
 It’s lighter than regular whole wheat flour but still provides the added health benefits.

 - Maple Syrup.
-Perfect for naturally sweetening the brownies.
+Perfect for naturally sweetened sweet potato brownies.

 - Unsweetened Cocoa Powder.
 For that rich and addictive chocolate flavor.

 - Eggs.
 I made these sweet potato brownies with eggs so they’d have the perfect texture.

 - Cinnamon + Nutmeg.
 Warm, cozy spices that perfectly complement the sweet potato and chocolate.

 - Semi-Sweet Chocolate Chips.
 Because every brownie needs more chocolate.

 - Microwave the Potatoes.
 Cook until softened.